 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the ship; most alcoholic beverages aboard the ship (2019 voyages only); Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; Wi-Fi aboard the ship (2019 voyages only); use of snorkeling equipment, wetsuits, kayaks and stand-up paddleboards; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
+Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the ship; most alcoholic beverages aboard the ship (2019 voyages only); Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; Wi-Fi aboard the ship (2019 voyages only); use of snorkeling equipment, wetsuits, kayaks and stand up paddleboards; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
 Subject to change without notice.